logicalclocks/hopsworks-tutorials/java/flink/README.md

 ## Introduction
 In this guide you will learn how to create Real-Time Feature Engineering pipeline and write real time features in to the Hopsworks features store.
-This guide covers creating a
+This guide covers

 - computing real time features with Apache Flink.
-- writing real time features to Hopsworks's online feature store using `hsfs-flink` library.
+- writing real time features into the Hopsworks's online feature store using `hsfs-flink` library.

 You will also
 - create feature group using the HSFS APIs.